 The greatest risk factors for developing prostate cancer are increasing age, family history, ethnicity, and diet.
 Do any of the following describe you?

 - I have a family history of prostate cancer

-- I am African-American
+- I am Black or African-American

 If you answered yes to any of these, then you may be at higher risk of prostate cancer.
 However, not having any of these risk factors does not mean you are immune.
-Unfortunately, all men are at risk for prostate cancer.
+All men are at risk for prostate cancer.
 Keep reading to learn more about your risk and what steps you can take.

 The risk of prostate cancer grows significantly as men grow older.
 ZERO, as well as the National Comprehensive Cancer Network, recommends that men should start discussing prostate cancer risk and testing options with their doctors in their 40s, or even earlier if they have additional risk factors.
 The vast majority of men with prostate cancer are over 50, and a significant majority are over the age of 65.
 However, there are cases of prostate cancer in men in their 20s and 30s, some of which have been very aggressive.

-Watch our video featuring prostate cancer survivor and ZERO Board Member Robert Ginyard and former ZERO Board Member Dr. Sanford Siegel from Chesapeake Urology discuss African-American men and prostate cancer.
+Watch our video featuring prostate cancer survivor and ZERO’s former Chairman of the Board Robert Ginyard and former ZERO Board Member Dr. Sanford Siegel from Chesapeake Urology discuss African American men and prostate cancer.

-Other Risk Factors
+Diet and Health-Related Risk Factors

 Obesity may be associated with a slight increase in the risk of getting prostate cancer.
 The World Health Organization defines obesity and those who are obese as someone with a body mass index (BMI) of 30 or more.
 There have been a handful of studies that have shown a link between prostate cancer risk or aggressiveness, and obesity.